ManfredShao/ipad-photo-frame/README.md

 Choose some photos, set the pace, and let them play.
 No account, cloud album, subscription, or build step.

+What started as a five-minute slideshow interval somehow turned into local HTTP serving, Safari debugging, and an open-source project.

+Thanks, Apple.

 ## Features

 - **Custom timing:** 30 seconds, 1 minute, 5 minutes, 10 minutes, or a custom interval from 1 to 86,400 seconds.